 \Mise en place is a French culinary phrase, expressing the idea that a chef should have all of their ingredients prepared and ready to use before cooking begins.
 Mise en place translates roughly to “everything in place,” and is a guiding principle used by world-renowned chefs and home cooks in kitchens all over the world.
 If you’ve ever started cooking dinner only to realize that the next step calls for a dozen peeled and sliced garlic cloves that you haven’t prepared, you’ve felt the pain of life without mise en place.
 A chef looking for the most streamlined and stress-free cooking experience will make sure all of their onions have been chopped, their carrots have been peeled and everything is in front of them before the stove clicks into ignition.

-Which brings us to the soccer field.
-There are a select group of players who are constantly preparing their ingredients and combining them in both new and traditional ways.
-These players rely on reading the recipe in advance, understanding the raw materials in front of them, and making split-second improvisations when the steak is ready before the potatoes and the au poivre isn’t as poivre-y as it should be.
-These are highly skilled players, often found roaming midfields weeknights, deep into the knockout stages of European tournaments.
+Which brings us back to the soccer field.
+There is a select group of players who believe in the power of mise en place, constantly looking for new ingredients and combining them in innovative ways.
+These players rely on reading the recipe in advance, understanding the raw materials in front of them, and making split-second improvisations when the steak is ready before the potatoes and the au poivre needs a bit more poivre.
+These are highly skilled players, often found roaming midfields weeknights, deep into the knockout stages of upper echelon European tournaments.
 Responsible for orchestrating their teams’ attacking play, these players know the menu by heart and they’re constantly experimenting with techniques that give their teams an edge.
-While they’re all cooking different kinds of food, one thing they’ve got in common is their unique ability to take stock of the ingredients in front of them, quickly prepare the dish in their mind and craft it to perfection under the glow of the hottest Champions League heat lamps.
+While they’re all cooking different kinds of food, one thing they’ve got in common is their unique ability to take stock of the ingredients in front of them, quickly prepare the dish in their mind and craft it to perfection under the glow of the Champions League heat lamps.

 Julia Child once said, "The more you know, the more you can create.
 There's no end to imagination in the kitchen."
 As so many creative geniuses know, the key to unlocking creativity is often just the right amount of structure.
 By applying mise en place in the kitchen and on the soccer field, chefs, cooks and box-to-box midfielders learn to take stock of what’s in front of them before they create, setting the table for a rich feast of ingeniously crafted meals and non-goals.